razan-systems-architect/Razan-Nusairat-Reporting-and-Data-Analytics-Portfolio/02) humanitarian-business-intelligence-and-reporting-projects/annual-misconduct-dashboard/README.md

 Total Number of Allegations = COUNTA('All Data (2026+Past Cases) (2)'[Primary Allegation]) + COUNTA('All Data (2026+Past Cases) (2)'[Secondary Allegation])

-DAX measure used to identify the most frequent allegation category for executive reporting.
+DAX measure used to identify the most frequent allegation category for executive reporting:

 Top Category of Allegations = MAXX(TOPN(1, VALUES('All Data (2026+Past Cases) (2)'[Primary Allegation]),